maotovisk/MapWizard/readme.md

 # MapWizard 2

 A tool that aims to allow mappers copy the hitsounds of a beatmap difficulty to other difficulties on the set, manage metadata and more.
-This is a rewrite of the original [Map Wizard](https://github.com/maotovisk/map-wizard), previously made in Tauri and Svelte, now being rewritten in C# with .NET 8 and Avalonia.
+This is a rewrite of the original [Map Wizard](https://github.com/maotovisk/map-wizard), previously made in Tauri and Svelte, now being rewritten in C# with .NET 9 and Avalonia.

 <br/>

-<p align="right"><b>Current Status</b>: Working on Metadata Manager.</p>
+<p align="right"><b>Current Status</b>: Working on Map Cleaner</p>

 ## Project Goals